Kapim/era-5g-client/README.md

 Basic implementation of the client.
 Allows to register with the NetApp and set the websocket-based communication for reading of results.

-### NetAppClientGstreamer (client_gstreamer.py)

-Besides the basic functionality of the client, this class allows to set the gstreamer-based channel for h264 stream transport.

-### DataSenderGStreamer (data_sender_gstreamer.py)

-Class which allows to construct the h264 stream using gstreamer and send it to the NetApp.

-### DataSenderGStreamerFromFile (data_sender_gstreamer_from_file.py)

-Class which utilizes video file as gstreamer source and pass it to the NetApp.

-### DataSenderGStreamerFromSource (data_sender_gstreamer_from_source.py)

-Class which utilizes gstreamer source (e.g. v4l2src for grabbing stream from webcam) and pass it to the NetApp.

 ## Contributing, development